 I'm pretty sure that if only men voted, we would have a very different looking world.

-Yeah, maybe in some ways it'd be worse, but in ways that uh matter a lot to us, I'm pretty sure it would be better.
+Maybe in some ways it'd be worse, but in ways that matter a lot to us, I'm pretty sure it would be better.

-Yeah, we we never would have opened a border, for example.
+We never would have opened the border, for example.

 That never would have happened, I don't think.

-Well, Comcast, um, who owns MSNBC issued a public apology.
+Well, Comcast, who owns MSNBC, issued a public apology.

-One of their one of their commentators got fired for um kind of suggesting that maybe Charlie Kirk's uh narrative got him killed.
+One of their commentators got fired for kind of suggesting that maybe Charlie Kirk's narrative got him killed.

-And you know, they say they'll do better, etc.
+And they say they'll do better, et cetera.

-But I don't know, I don't know if their apology means anything because then they put the same bunch of lying idiots on the air to make the same claims that uh Trump's the one to blame for the uh the violence.
+But I don't know if their apology means anything, because then they put the same bunch of lying idiots on the air to make the same claims that Trump's the one to blame for the violence.

-They all need to be fired if you're gonna be taken seriously.
+They all need to be fired if you're going to be taken seriously.

-Uh, if you're not gonna do something real about that, don't give us your little press release about that what guy you didn't care about anyway, who didn't have his own show?
+And if you're not going to fire the liars and the morons who are making everything worse, and they're basically triggering killers, in my opinion, if you're not going to do something real about that, don't give us your little press release about that what guy you didn't care about anyway, who didn't have his own show.

 They didn't care about him.